 You don’t get to pick your student loan servicer, since they’re assigned to you when your loan is disbursed.
 If you’re not sure who your loan servicer is, don’t worry.
 Finding your servicer is easy.
 You can look it up by visiting the the Department of Education’s student aid website , which has all the information about your federal student loans and contact information for the loan servicers.

 Also, sometimes student loans can be transferred between servicers, although you’re supposed to be notified if that happens.

 Can You Change Your Student Loan Servicer?

-While sometimes your student loans can be transferred from one servicer to another, this usually doesn’t happen simply because a borrower requests it.
-The only way you usually change servicers is if you refinance your student loans from federal loans to private student loans.
+While sometimes student loans can be transferred from one servicer to another, this usually doesn’t happen simply because a borrower requests it.
+The main way you change servicers is if you refinance your student loans from federal loans to private student loans.